Secret Society of Elite Racers

 So it was really no surprise when my proposed 2014 race schedule, including tours with the US National Team in Belgium and Rás na mBan in Ireland was turned down by management.
 Some employers may be more receptive than others, yet it is always good to have an upfront conversation with management prior to the season.
 This is your opportunity to disclose upcoming race commitments for review.

 In my case, there was a compromise that involved pruning international races.
 While management still objected to the trimmed schedule, doubtful that I could manage flying 57,000 km around the continent, attending 76 races while upholding work responsibilities.
 I however took the advice of a wise HR rep, reminding me that management does not get to say what we do in our free time (within reason).
-So I followed the plan, maximising every allotted personal hour available to race.
+So I followed the plan, maximizing every allotted personal hour available to race.
 Often times, working remotely whenever possible before and/or after races.

 57,000 km is the same as flying Los Angeles to New York 14 times!